CNLHC/mapreduce-introduction/README.md

 5. trimmed dna slice
 6. sparse matrix multiply

-please refer to [Assignments.pdf](./problems/Assignments.pdf) for more information.
+Refer to [Assignments.pdf](./problems/Assignments.pdf) for more information.

-in the [problems](./problems) folder, we provide python code for each problems as conceptual demonstration of how MapReduce work.
+In the [problems](./problems) folder, we provide python code for each problems as conceptual demonstration of how MapReduce work.

 ## build and run

 ### build

-be sure you have sbt installed and then
+Be sure you have sbt installed and then

 1. cwd to the root of this repo
 2. launch sbt shell using command `sbt`
-3. waiting for sbt to resolve all build dependencies (This may take very long ( sometimes 30min or more ) and have no echo at all. please consider configuring your sbt to use local maven mirror to speed up  this process )
+3. waiting for sbt to resolve all build dependencies (This task may take very long time (sometimes 30min or more) and have no echo at all.
+Configuring your sbt to use local maven mirror can speed up this process )
 4. use  `assembly` to generate fat jar.

-after doing these correctly, the file `DataLab-assembly-0.1.0-SNAPSHOT.jar` should appear in `target/scala-2.12/`directory,
+The file `DataLab-assembly-0.1.0-SNAPSHOT.jar` should appear in `target/scala-2.12/` directory.

 ### run

-using docker is the most convenient way to run these examples.
-I recommend you use a image named "hadoop-spark-pig-hive" as runtime.
+Using docker is the most convenient way to run these examples.

-1. pull the image from dockerhub
+1. pull image from dockerhub

 ```bash
 docker pull suhothayan/hadoop-spark-pig-hive